-As part of the RUBI project for the last three years we have conducted more than 1000 hours of field studies immersing social robots at an Early Childhood Education Center (ECEC) at UCSD [3]-[5].
-Our experience suggests that an important factor for the success of social robots in early education environments is the need to develop perceptual primitives to allow them to recognize basic classroom mood and to respond appropriately to these moods.
+As part of the RUBI project for the last three years we have conducted more than 1000 hours of field studies immersing social robots at an Early Childhood Education Center (ECEC) at UCSD.
+The first perceptual primitives we identified as critical for a teaching robot were visual ones [4], including face detection, and facial expression recognition.
+We also found that, surprisingly, other low-bandwidth channels such as touch carried rich information.
+For example, Tanaka, Cicourel, and Movellan [5] show that robots can accurately assess the quality of its interactions in a preschool environment using touch sensors.
+The auditory channel is a rich source of information about the current classroom mood.
+Salient auditory events include: laughing, playing, crying, singing, and resting.
+Each of these moods has a unique acoustic signature and requires distinct modes of operation for a teacher.
 It would be inappropriate, for example for a robot to sing and dance when the children are taking a nap, or to rest and do nothing when the children are crying.
-Due to the well known that crying plays in early social interaction [6], [7] it is not surprising that crying episodes are a critical component of the classroom life and one for which robot assistants could be particularly useful for human teachers.
+Our experience suggests than good teachers are experts at detecting classroom moods and at responding to, and shaping these moods.
+Due to its role in social communication [6] it is not surprising that handling crying episodes is a critical part of the classroom life and one for which robot assistants could be particularly useful for human teachers.